|

 British White Cow Self Framed Portrait

-week's picture.
-Seems that Ann's daughter wanted to take a picture of a
+for this week's picture.
+Seems that Ann's daughter wanted to take a picture of a beautiful

 Jay & Ann Thompson, 1081 Eagle